 WILD CAMPING KIT FOR THE EVENING / MORNING

 Ah, sunset and sunrise.
 The perfect time for a cup of tea, and watching the sun hit the landscape around you.
 But it may also be a little chilly.
 Here’s my kit list of everything you’ll need in the morning and evening!

 1 – Dry boxes – similar to dry bags, dry boxes keep things dry, but the plastic boxes mean you can put things inside that you don’t want to get squashed or broken.
 Tea bags, cheese, matches etc.

 2 – Pots and pans for cooking – or or two pans with a lid should suffice if you’re only cooking with water.
-Try the MSR Alpine pot set.
+Go for a non-stick cookset option as it makes washing up easier!
 Pans this size should be able to fit your spider stove inside too 🙂

 3 – Swiss army knife or Leatherman – ideal for cutting things, slicing things and general kit DIY.
 Always take one of these with you whenever you go backpacking or camping.